JeffLIrion/udacity_car_nanodegree_project04/README.md

 **Challenges**

-Getting good quality binary images was more difficult than I expected, and I feel that there is a lot of room for improvement on this aspect of the project.
+Getting good quality binary images was more difficult than I expected, and I still feel that there is room for improvement on this aspect of the project.
 The difficulty was detecting the lanes but not detecting other edges, such as those due to shadows or the edge of the road.

 **Where the pipeline struggles**